thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 docker compose ps
 ```
 {: .copy-code}

-Use next command to inspect the logs of all running services.
+Use the next command to inspect the logs of all running services.

 ```bash
 docker compose logs -f
 ```
 {: .copy-code}

 See [docker compose logs](https://docs.docker.com/compose/reference/logs/) command reference for more details.

 Execute the following command to stop services: